Skip to content

 46 Credit Hours: 34 program credits plus 12 allied credits.
 This does not include gen ed/bachelor degree requirements or the university's 122-hour rule.

 HDFS is one of the shortest majors offered at the U and can be completed quickly.
 A student who can manage 4 major classes each semester could finish the program in 3 semesters.
-View a sample schedule.
+View a sample schedule (PDF).

 Core Courses